8. Marketing Your Consulting Services for a Full Pipeline

 Your automated marketing machine can attract leads, engage and nurture prospects and even qualify leads for you while you work with clients or take vacation.
-You need a marketing machine.
+You must have a marketing machine for consulting success.

 Consultants without an automated marketing machine spend approximately 30% of their time marketing.
 If they fall behind on their “personal marketing” they fall into the hell of the infamous Feast-or-Famine cycle.